gs1/EPCIS/JSON-simple-context/README.md

 - `Example_9.6.4-TransformationEvent.jsonld`: transformation event with `ilmd` (Instance/Lot Master Data)
 - `PersistentDisposition-example.jsonld`: aggregation event involving the change of persistent disposition from `completeness_inferred` to `completeness_verified`

-Further explanations about individual examples are found in sub-folders
+Further explanations about individual examples are found in sub-directories